-Every session is 30 minutes long, which we've found is plenty of time to record up to 3 full takes of a single instrument in a ~3 minutes song, or equivalent.
+Every session is 30 or 45 minutes long, which we've found is plenty of time to record up to 3 full takes of a single instrument in a ~3 minutes song, or equivalent.
 If you didn't have enough time to record all the takes you needed, you can book in another session whenever you're ready.

 What are Musiversal Studio sessions for?

 TLDR: to record your music, or covers, or engineering them, when you provide detailed materials, or guidelines (for improvising).
 More on what files to provide for a session HERE.

 Further clarification about different kinds of services, using the same instrument as example:

 - If you have a song, and you wish a trumpet player to solo in a section, that's improvising, and it's possible on subscription based recording sessions.

 - If you have a song, and you want the trumpet player to create trumpet stacks to go along with sax and trombone, that's arranging, and it's not possible on subscription based recording sessions.
 Arranging is available as add-ons to your subscription.

 - If you have no audio and no score, or if your song is just a chord progression, and you wish the trumpet player to create a melody based on a feeling or verbal direction, that's composing, and it's not possible on subscription based recording sessions.